tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 });
 ```

-Private REST methods are signed automatically.
+Private REST API methods are signed automatically.
 You do not need to manually add timestamps, signatures, or `X-MBX-APIKEY` headers.

 ### Common public Spot market data calls